Installation and Repair

 Will the device damage my vehicle in any way?

-No. The Guardian Interlock service technicians are professionally trained to properly install, uninstall and service the interlock device.
-The device and all service performed by our technicians is warranted by Guardian.
+No. The Guardian Interlock service technicians are professionally trained to properly install, uninstall, and service the interlock device.

 How does the Guardian Interlock device work?